inigomarquinez/inigomarquinez/README.md

 My repositories are organized and tagged as follows:

 - 🤼 `challenge-` for code challenges
-- 🤔 `howto-` for tutorials o how to do specific tasks
+- 🤔 `howto-` for tutorials on how to do specific tasks
 - 🥋 `kata-` for katas
 - 🧪 `lab-` for my experiments
 - ⏳ `temp-` for temporal tasks